Edges Falling Out – The Causes and Cures

 Edges falling out/thinning hair lines is an ever increasing problem amongst black women.
 African American women's dependence on weaves, dreadlocks, braids and tightly pulled hair styling, means that they are more likely to suffer from edges falling out which is medically identified as Traction Alopecia.
 It is important to note that Traction Alopecia will not go away by itself and can get worse over time if not treated.
 If your edges have fallen out and you want them back, do not despair because there is effective treatment available which will restore your edges to their former glory, click here to get treatment or read on to find out why your edges have fallen out and how they can be restored.

-Traction Alopecia is a form of Alopecia that is one of the main causes of hair loss for African American women.
+Traction Alopecia is a form of Alopecia which is one of the main causes of hair loss for African American women.
 Because Afro hair is fine, it is more susceptible to hair breakage if styled in a way that puts excessive and repetitive pressure or pulling on the hair and the outcome over time will be gradual hair loss and thinning or receding hair line.

 The following types of hair styling can cause Traction Alopecia: